© (c) Simon / Adobe Stock - stock.adobe.com

 Bregenz

-The Pfänder Cable Car in Bregenz offers one of the most spectacular viewpoints in the entire Lake Constance region.
-Within just a few minutes, the modern cable car takes visitors from the lakeshore up to Mount Pfänder, Bregenz’s local mountain.
-From the summit, visitors enjoy a unique panoramic view over Lake Constance and up to 240 Alpine peaks stretching across Austria, Germany, Switzerland, and Liechtenstein.
+The Pfänderbahn (Pfänder Cable Car) in Bregenz offers one of the most spectacular viewpoints in the whole of the Lake Constance region.
+Within just a few minutes, this modern cable car transports visitors from the lakeshore up to Mount Pfänder, Bregenz’s local mountain.
+From the summit, visitors can enjoy a unique panoramic view over Lake Constance and up to 240 Alpine peaks stretching across Austria, Germany, Switzerland, and Liechtenstein.
 Right next to the mountain station lies the Rheintal terrace, which provides breathtaking views over the Rhine Valley and the border region between the old and new Rhine.
 The surrounding Alpine scenery forms a truly impressive backdrop.
 The Pfänder is not only a popular viewpoint but also a great starting point for relaxing walks and hikes, making it a perfect excursion for visitors and cyclists exploring the Lake Constance area.

 PFAHLBAUMUSEUM